dvidelabs/flatcc/README.md

 for details.

-The parser will accept unquoted names (not strings) and trailing commas, i.e. non-strict json and also allows for hex `\x03` in strings.
+The parser will accept unquoted names (not strings) and trailing commas, i.e. non-strict JSON and also allows for hex `\x03` in strings.
 Strict mode must be enabled by a compile time flag.
 In addition the parser schema specific symbolic enum values that can optionally be unquoted where a numeric value is expected: